 On the Arduino, I am using 8 digital pins for the push button Matrix, one for an LED (for debugging purposes), two for hardware serial for debug, two for MP3 player software serial, one for whether or not the MP3 player is still busy playing, and one to detect if the phone is hung up for not.

 Weather was going to be a major issue for this prop since it is an indoor phone.
-The plan (it is not finalized as of this writing) is to created a lighted box that has a plexi-glass door on the front.
-The user can then open the door and use the phone.
+I ended up creating a lighted box that has a plexi-glass door on the front.
+The user can then slide open the door and use the phone.
 When they are done, they can close the door to protect the phone from the elements.
 Nothing too fancy, but it should be good enough to keep most of the rain off of it.
-I will probably add a magnet to keep the door closed during heavy winds.

 There isn’t too much to the power requirements here.
 The Arduino can run off of a USB plug, so I am using one of those standard USB cell phone wall chargers to power it.
 The MP3 player also takes 5V, so I power it off of the 5V output on the Arduino board.
 The spotlight to light up the enclosure is just a 120VAC LED spotlight, so that will be straightforward as well.
 All-in-all, this will be a very low-powered prop.